mariozelaschi/PI-Pwn/README.md

 ### Web Interface

-Access the web control panel at `http://pppwn.local` from:
+Access the web control panel from:

-- Your PS4 browser (when connected)
+- Your PS4 browser (when connected): `http://pppwn.local:8080` or `http://192.168.2.1:8080`
-- Your PC browser (when Pi has internet access enabled and is connected to your network)
+- Your PC browser (when Pi has internet access enabled): `http://pppwn.local:8080` or `http://{pi-ip-address}:8080`

+**Note**: The default hostname is `pppwn` but can be customized during installation.
+If you changed the hostname, access the interface at `http://{your-hostname}.local:8080`.
+The `.local` domain resolution requires mDNS/Avahi to be running on your device.

 From the web interface you can: